levan92/ISFormer/README.md

-# Amodal Instance Segmentation with Transformer
+# Fork of Amodal Instance Segmentation with Transformer for reproduction

+AISFormer without the Amodal.

 Table of Contents
 * [Introduction](#introduction)
 * [Usage](#usage)